 Taygeta and other Pleiades are very easy to find because they belong to one of the most conspicuous open star clusters in the sky.
 The Pleiades cluster is easily spotted on its own because it appears as a bright bunch of grapes near Orion, but it can also be located using the three stars of Orion’s Belt, Alnitak, Alnilam and Mintaka.
 The cluster lies on the imaginary line extended from the Belt stars past the bright Aldebaran.

 The Pleiades can be observed from October to April, when the cluster is high above the horizon.
 In May and June, it stays too close to the Sun and is invisible to observers at night.

 Taygeta is located in the constellation Taurus.
 Occupying an area of 797 square degrees, Taurus is one of the largest northern constellations, as well as one of the oldest.
-It is one of the Greek constellations, first listed by the Greco-Roman astronomer Ptolemy in the 2nd century CE, but it has been known to observers well before Ptolemy’s time.
+It is one of the Greek constellations, first listed by the Greco-Roman astronomer Ptolemy in his Almagest in the 2nd century CE, but it has been known to observers well before Ptolemy’s time.

 Taurus is best known for its bright stars Aldebaran, the 14th brightest star in the sky, and Elnath, once considered to be part of the constellation Auriga, and for its two exceptionally bright open clusters, the Pleiades and the Hyades.
 The Pleiades mark the shoulder of the celestial Bull, while the Hyades outline its V-shaped head.
 Aldebaran, the Bull’s eye, appears as the brightest member of the Hyades even though it is much closer to us and not physically related to the cluster.